Read in 6 minutes

 How to Specify a Maximum Transfer Rate

---limit-rate flag.
+--limit-rate option allows you to limit the data transfer rate.
 The value can be expressed in bytes, kilobytes with the

 k suffix, megabytes with the